 Our Omaha lawyers regularly assist Nebraska consumers who are victims of abusive debt collection practices.
 At your initial consultation, Burke Smith will explain the laws which protect you against illegal debt collection.
 If you are filing for bankruptcy we will inform your creditors that they are to contact us directly.
 If you are not filing for bankruptcy then there are a variety of remedies at your disposal and we may be able to sue the debt collectors, for wrongful harassment, on your behalf.
 Contact our offices today to schedule your initial consultation.

 Once you hire an attorney, debt collectors are legally required to speak to your attorney about all debts, and can no longer contact you.
 Because debt collectors may try to contact your friends, family, and contact you at your place of work, this may be an appealing option.
-Burke and Dana Ulrich are able to take over the burden of speaking to debt collectors on their client’s behalf.
+Burke is able to take over the burden of speaking to debt collectors on their client’s behalf.
 Debt collectors may do whatever they can within legal means to intimidate you into paying a debt.
 They do not want you to file for bankruptcy and may attempt to dissuade you from it.
 We are here to help our clients understand there are other options.
 Do not suffer from harassment by debt collectors.
 Contact our office today.